importantimport/fff/docs/intro/what-is-fff.md

 # What is FFF Flavored Frontmatter?

-Yet Another Opinionated Frontmatter Variable Specs.
+The Flexible & Functional Frontmatter Solution.

 ## Motivation